Rescue

 4.2 Care of ropes during use

-• Do not drag on the ground.
+• Do not drag on ground.

-• Do not use it in wet places.
+• Do not use on wet places.

 • Do not pass over the sharp edges.

-• Avoid heat, grease, oil, and chemical.
+• Avoid heat, grease, oil and chemical.

 4.3 Care of ropes after use